bluesky/bluesky/doc/source/callbacks.rst

     template = ("output_dir/{start[scan_id]}_{start[sample_name]}_"
                 "{event[data][temperature]}_{event[seq_num]}.tiff")

-Above, we using a Python language feature called format strings.
-Notice that inside the curly brackets use don't use quotes are the key names; it's ``{event[seq_num]}`` not ``{event['seq_num']}``.
+Above, we are using a Python language feature called format strings.
+Notice that inside the curly brackets we don't use quotes around the key names; it's ``{event[seq_num]}`` not ``{event['seq_num']}``.

 If each image data point is actually a stack of 2D image planes, the template